-Craft these little rustic gift tags for next to nothing!
+Craft these little Christmas rustic gift tags for next to nothing!
 Made from an old branch, these wood slices not only add a natural element to your gift wrap but also double as name tags for gift labeling!
-These are super simple and a great budget friendly holiday project- because who can’t stand to save a few dollars during the holiday season?
+These are super simple and a great budget-friendly holiday project- because who can’t stand to save a few dollars during the holiday season?
 Dress them up with colorful yarn or ribbon and accent just about any gift wrapping.
 The best part?
 The receiver of the gift can keep this little tag even after the gift is unwrapped!

 - drill with small drill bit